dracut-crypt-ssh/dracut-crypt-ssh/README.md

 In short, if you have more than one volume in /etc/crypttab, you will need to be careful about how use this tool.

+If the process is successful, `unlock` will launch the script `/sbin/unlock-reap-success`.
+This can be found in the modules.d/earlyssh folder.
+This will attempt to kill systemd-cryptsetup, and failing that, attempt to kill cryptroot-ask.
+On RHEL6 & 7, this aborts the builtin decrypt password request processes and allows the boot process to proceed.
-If the process is successful, `unlock` will kill cryptroot-ask, which, at least on RHEL, forces the boot process to proceed.
-Note that the plymouth splash screen (if you happen to be watching the console...) will still appear to ask for your password, but this is an artificat.
+Note that the plymouth splash screen on RHEL6 (if you happen to be watching the console...) will still appear to ask for your password, but this is an artificat.
 Disable plymouth (rhgb command line) if this annoys you.

 ### dracut.conf parameters